 Portugal is a charming destination with a mild climate, rich cuisine, and hospitable people.
-With its Golden Visa program, it also became a gateway to Europe for close to 9,000 families from all around the world — as of June 2020.
+With its Golden Visa program, it also became a gateway to Europe for more than 9,500 families from all around the world — as of March 2021.

 Although most of these families chose to invest in Portuguese real estate to obtain their residence permits, another investment method is gaining more and more popularity recently: investment funds in Portugal.